AffinityGH/AutoZoom/README.md

 3. Select "Properties"
 4. Go to the "Compatibility" tab.
 5. Select "Run this program as an administrator"
+6. Press "Apply"

+This should fix all the issue regarding a new file not being created when you go to new schedule.

 **Important Zoom Settings**